JobstHanna/2023-amse-template/project/project-plan.md

 ## Summary

 In this project, data on  on fines paid in the city of Cologne are analyzed.
-The question "Did anything significantlly change from 2016 to 2018?" is to be answered.
+The question "Which penalties are most common?
+Which fabrikats are most likely to get fined?
+Did a penalty or brand got worse or better?" is to be answered.
+The Hpothesis is: "There won't be any big changes noticeable."

 ## Rationale

-The analysis helps to see if there are connectins bewtween certain things and how the fine has changed from 2016 to 2018.
+The analysis helps to see if there are connections bewtween brand of cars and the and how the fine has changed from 2016 to 2018.

 ## Datasources